Paula Howells

 Paula Howells (born 22 March 1997) is an English footballer who plays as a midfielder for the FA Women's National League South club Lewes.
 She has previously played for England Under 19s and 23s and for the London Bees.

 Life

-Howells was born on 22 March 1997 in Sussex and she was an Arsenal fan as a child.
-She admired their striker Thierry Henry and she tried to follow his style.
-When she was at school she suffered early with discrimination against her as a female footballer.
-When there was a special match when she was thirteen then the boys at her school would be allowed to miss lessons.
-However the girls were expected to attend normal schooling.
-She protested, but this made no difference, and she got into some trouble.
+Howells was born on 22 March 1997 in Sussex.
+Growing up, she was an Arsenal fan as a child, and in particular admired their striker Thierry Henry, emulating his style of football.
+When she was at school, she suffered early with discrimination against her as a female footballer.
+At her school when she was thirteen (and already a better footballer than any boy in her school), the boys of the school were allowed to take the afternoon off school to watch the men's England team play - this was not the same for the girls and represented the inequality that was prevalent in football at that time as the girls were expected to attend normal schooling.

+She protested and campaigned against the decision as Howells wanted to watch her heroes in the World Cup, but this made no difference, and as a result Howells ended up in trouble with the teachers at the school.

+Howells currently plays for Lewes FC Women, based at The Dripping Pan, where she plays on the same pitch as Lewes FC Men's team, sharing the same training and coaching facilities, with equal marketing resources behind her and her team-mates.

 Club career

 Brighton

 Howells played for Brighton & Hove Albion until July 2014.

 London Bees

 She joined London Bees in 2014.

-In 2017, Howells started playing with FA Women's Championship club London Bees playing as an attacking midfielder and making seventeen appearances.
+In 2017, Howells started playing with FA Women's Championship club London Bees, playing as an attacking midfielder and making seventeen appearances.
 She got her only yellow card that season and she scored six goals.
-In the next season she scored just one goal but she was only in four line ups.
+In the next season she scored just one goal but was only present in four line ups.